iree-org/iree/docs/developing_iree/benchmarking.md

   --driver=vmla
 ```

-Without specifying any `entry_function`, `iree-benchmark-module` will register
+If no `entry_function` is specified, `iree-benchmark-module` will register a
-all exported functions (and dispatch functions) to benchmarking if they do not
-have to specify inputs.
+benchmark for each exported function that takes no inputs.

 You will see output like: